© 2011 Joshua Stark

 Of course, I'm frustrated by this comment, because it misses a basic economic concept, "diminishing marginal utility".
 But, when I scroll to the bottom of the page to respond, I find no way to comment!

-So, I'm taking time to point out a couple of mistakes that Mr. Mankiw makes in his inference (as I understand it, he is inferring here that our federal tax system is sufficiently progressive).
+So, I'm taking time to point out a couple of mistakes that Mr. Mankiw makes in his implication (as I understand it, he is implying here that our federal tax system is sufficiently progressive).

 Then I ask: What is the marginal utility of this money - the relative impact of 14% on $34k ($4760) vs. 30% on $2,468,000 ($740,400)?
 Am I the only one to see that the five grand is way more valuable to the person making $34k than the $750K is to the person making the nearly $2.5 million?
 If you don't see that, then realize that I just swallowed the poorer persons yearly after-tax salary in the rounding error for the richer person.